Libohovë: History

 The archaeological evidence indicates a very ancient settlement which reached its zenith in the seventeenth century.
 It may be the exact site of present Dropull's former Catholic Diocese of Hadrianopolis in Epiro.
 In the late seventeenth century, the Ottoman traveler Evliya Çelebi passed through Libohovë noting it was inhabited by Muslim Albanians and had 200 houses, a mosque, prayer house, inn and small bathhouse.
 Between 1796 and 1798 the Libohovë Castle was built in the city.
 In the early nineteenth century during the rule of Ali Pasha, British diplomat William Martin Leake during his journey from Vlorë to Gjirokastra and later to present-day Greece, in his diary describes his arrival on December 26, 1804, in the region of Derópoli, or Dropull as it was known from the local Albanians.
 According to him, Libohovë, then part of the same region, numbered about 1000 Muslim families and 100 Christian families.

-It is the home of a well-known Albanian noble family, which shares its name with the town.
-Prior to the communist era they held considerable sway over the country's politics.
-The castle is a substantial fortress with four polygonal corner towers and a curtain wall surrounding a wide courtyard.
-The sister of Ali Pasha of Tepelenë, Shanica, married one of the most important members of the Libohovë family and the castle was the dowry that Ali Pasha presented to her.
-In the town centre was an old plane tree around which a bar-restaurant has been built.
-Also in the centre is the house of Myfit (Bey) Libohovë (1876–1927), a renowned politician, the first minister of internal affairs and foreign affairs serving in the Albanian Government of 1912.

 During the interwar period (twentieth century) Libohovë was a well-watered, large and wealthy settlement located among extensive groves containing 500 houses, its inhabitants spoke Albanian and were mostly Muslim.
 Libohovë was a centre for the Muslim Sufi Bektashi order with several tekkes located in Dropull.
 As of 2003, members of the Greek minority also lived in the town.
 Muslims formed most of Libohovë's population in the late twentieth century.
 A small settlement, Libohovë is a centre of Sufi Bektashism.